MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 	Set-ExecutionPolicy RemoteSigned
 	</pre>

 1. Now close the Azure PowerShell window and open another one, this time **not** running as an administrator.
-In the PowerShell window, go to the directory containing the "images" subdirectory and create a text file named copyimages.ps1 containing the statements below, once more replacing *[accountname]* and *[accountkey]* with your storage account's name and key:
+In the Azure PowerShell window, go to the directory for this lab — the one containing the "resources" subdirectory — and create a text file named copyimages.ps1 containing the statements below, once more replacing *[accountname]* and *[accountkey]* with your storage account's name and key:

 	<pre>
-	cd images
+	cd resources
 	$context = New-AzureStorageContext -StorageAccountName [accountname] -StorageAccountKey [accountkey] foreach ($file in Get-ChildItem *.jpg) {
 	    Set-AzureStorageBlobContent -Blob $file.Name -Container "images" -File $file.Name -Context $context -Force